nixworks/public/news/2013/02/26/index.md

 A militant group in Gaza said the first rocket strike in more than three months was conducted in retaliation for the death of a Palestinian prisoner.

 ### [Mexican Drug War:Gunmen break into a prison in the Mexican border city of Ciudad Miguel Aleman, Tamaulipas, and liberate 12 inmates. ](/news/2013/02/26/mexican-drug-war-pgunmen-break-into-a-prison-in-the-mexican-border-city-of-ciudad-miguel-alema-n-tamaulipas-and-liberate-12-inmates.md)
-_Context: Ciudad Miguel Alemán, Mexican Drug War, Mexico, Tamaulipas_
+_Context: Ciudad Miguel Aleman, Mexican Drug War, Mexico, Tamaulipas_

 ### [Nigerian Sharia conflict:Gunmen kill seven guards guarding a marketplace in Yobe State, Nigeria. ](/news/2013/02/26/nigerian-sharia-conflict-pgunmen-kill-seven-guards-guarding-a-marketplace-in-yobe-state-nigeria.md)
 _Context: Nigeria, Nigerian Sharia conflict, Yobe State_